Cathay Pacific losing money, says business outlook remains 'very bleak'

-SYDNEY (Reuters) - Cathay Pacific Airways Ltd (0293.HK) said on Friday it made an unaudited loss of HK$4.5 billion ($580.53 million) at its full-service airlines in the first four months of the year and the financial outlook remained “very bleak” due to the pandemic.
+SYDNEY, May 15 (Reuters) - Cathay Pacific Airways Ltd said on Friday it made an unaudited loss of HK$4.5 billion ($580.53 million) at its full-service airlines in the first four months of the year and the financial outlook remained “very bleak” due to the pandemic.

 Cathay said passenger numbers in April dropped by 99.6% compared to the prior year as it flew a skeleton network due to a ban on transit traffic in Hong Kong and little outbound demand.